eandersons/energi-docker-compose/nodemon/ReadMe.md

 used (`INTERACTIVE_SETUP=n`).
 All the environment variables are described in [the subsection below](#environment-variables).

-To setup Energi Core Node Monitor container, command `./e3dc setup monitor` (or `./e3dc setup` if Energi Core Node and Energi Core Node Monitor are set up together) must be executed from the root directory (where `docker-compose.yml` is located).
+To setup Energi Core Node Monitor container, command `./helper setup monitor` (or `./helper setup` if Energi Core Node and Energi Core Node Monitor are set up together) must be executed from the root directory (where `docker-compose.yml` is located).
 Energi Core Node Monitor container will be automatically started afterwards.

-> `docker-compose` is used in `./e3dc setup` so `sudo` might be necessary.
+> `docker-compose` is used in `./helper setup` so `sudo` might be necessary.
 >
 > After the Energi Core Node Monitor container is launched for the first time or
 > it is recreated, a message about user and group changes will be sent.
 >
 > A note on uptime value in informational messages.
 As originally `nodemon.sh`
 > is intended to run on the same server as Energi Core Node, then uptime value
 > is meant to be the uptime of Core.
-In `energi3-docker-compose` this value is
+In `energi-docker-compose` this value is
 > the uptime of the cron process in the Energi Core Node Monitor container as
 > Core and Monitor run in separate Docker containers.